 Using the same ten-star rating system as the IMDb website whereas one star means it’s schwag and you should put it back under the rock in which you found it under, to ten stars which means it’s mind-blowing beyond belief, “Uncle G” rates the Netflix’s new sitcom comedy series Disjointed … 8 STARS!
 For me, there were 10-star moments scattered throughout.
 I foresee equal or better as more parts of ‘Disjointed’ are released for general consumption.
 The cast works!
 Standout characters!
 Clever writing!
 Talented people behind the camera such as James Burrows, who directed two episodes of the 10 ‘Disjointed’ episodes being aired.
 FYI: Mr. Burrow’s was a co-creator behind the hit 80’s TV comedy; Cheers.
 Working steadily in television since the 1970’s.

 In a way, pot is seen on ‘Disjointed’ as more than just a joke.
 There is a positive message there.
 Cannabis is a threat to some.
 Others call it a blessing.
 I can understand where BIG anything can see cannabis/hemp as competition.
 Do the world a favor, and let it fucking compete.
 As ‘Disjointed’ will in whatever ratings Netflix uses to determine if to give a green light on another go-round of new stories.
 I’d personally like to see this show hang out some.
 In between new ‘parts’ … puff puff pass.
 Age 21 and up.
 And most important, no toking and then driving farm equipment.
-Scares the farm animals.
+That scares the farm animals.

 Uncle G’s Helpful Website Links

 Official Netflix Disjointed Facebook Page – https://twitter.com/Disjointed